Contact Us

 • United Nations (UN) Global Compact: Together with reporting requirements called the Communication on Progress, the UNGC contains a set of 10 corporate principles upon which companies are expected to enshrine in their direct and indirect spheres of influence.

-• UN Sustainable Development Goals (UN SDGs): A set of 17 goals for sustainable development, the UN SDGs address issues such as poverty, education, and climate action, and you can coordinate your ESG initiatives with these and report this demonstration of your contributions to global sustainability.
+• UN Sustainable Development Goals (UN SDGs): A set of 17 goals for sustainable development, the UN SDGs address issues such as poverty, education, and climate action, and you can coordinate your sustainability initiatives with these and report this demonstration of your contributions to global sustainability.

-• UN Principles for Responsible Investment (PRI): The PRI is a set of six principles that guide the integration of ESG factors into investment decisions and can be used to demonstrate your commitment to responsible investment practices.
+• UN Principles for Responsible Investment (PRI): The PRI is a set of six principles that guide the integration of sustainability factors into investment decisions and can be used to demonstrate your commitment to responsible investment practices.

-Frequently Asked Questions Regarding ESG Reports
+Frequently Asked Questions Regarding Sustainability Reports

 • Sustainability